Roxor9999/shellscripts/README.md

 Fill it in with any info, but redirect URI can be http://localhost

-When it is created it will give you a Client-ID which you will then put inside the Client-ID header
+When it is created it will give you a Client-ID which you will then put inside the Client-ID: header

 To fill in the cookie header you will need to have created and logged in to your twitch account at least once in your current browser.
 The cookie you are looking for is called "persistent" under "twitch.tv"